tl11bi/projects/other_nodes/docker/docker_commands.md

-Here is a summary of the Docker commands mentioned in the article you shared:

 **Container Commands**
 - `docker create [IMAGE]`: Create a container.
 - `docker run [IMAGE] [COMMAND]`: Run a command in a new container.